cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Read_QC/PRJNA513845-eDNA/metagenomics/README.md

 However, I think there should be some non-trivial alignment rate among sequence with OTU  defined from unique sequences found in at least 2 reads in 1 sample.
 So, if a given configuration has a low alignment rate, then that is probably not the best way to define on-target sequences.

-**I am not saying that I know the absolute best strategy for getting some sense of variation in the off-target reads.**  However, I was hopeing to find something that would OK enough to go back and calculate the alignment as an abundance (rather than an OTU count).
+**I am *not* saying that I know the best strategy for getting some sense of variation in the off-target reads.**  However, I was hopeing to find something that would OK enough to go back and calculate the alignment as an abundance (rather than an OTU count).
+This particular strategy might not have worked, but I a showing the analysis that  I performed.

 THe following plots were then created using `COI_Bowtie2_plots.R`.